-The first clue to the existence of the neutron occurred in 1930, when Walther Bothe and Becker, H. found that when alpha radiation fell on elements such as lithium and boron, a new form of radiation was emitted.
+The first indication of the existence of the neutron occurred in 1930, when Walther Bothe and Becker, H. found that when the alpha radiation fell on elements such as lithium and boron a new form of radiation was emitted.

-Initially, this radiation was believed to be a type of gamma radiation, but it was more penetrating than any known gamma radiation.
-The work done by Irene Joliot-Curie and Joliot Frederic in 1932, although it does not refute the hypothesis of gamma radiation, does not support everything well.
+Initially, this radiation was thought to be a type of gamma radiation, but it was more penetrating than any known gamma radiation.
+The work done by Irene Joliot-Curie and Joliot Frederic in 1932, although it does not refute the hypothesis of gamma radiation, does not support it all well.

-In 1932, James Chadwick demonstrated that these results could not be explained by gamma rays and proposed an alternative explanation of unloaded particles of about the same size as a proton.
-Chadwick was able to experimentally verify this conjecture and thus prove the existence of the neutron.
+In 1932, James Chadwick showed that these results could not be explained by gamma rays and proposed an alternative explanation of no-charge particles about the same size as a proton.
+Chadwick was able to experimentally verify this conjecture and thus demonstrate the existence of the neutron.